 Advancing Careers Investing in developing talent

-We strive to develop a diverse pipeline of talent and provide employees with the opportunities they seek to learn and develop, stay challenged and take on new roles and greater responsibility.
-We know our people and job seekers expect a path to new opportunities that rewards them for their performance and the value they bring to our company.
-Offering our employees challenging work that tests and builds their capabilities not only sets them up for success it also makes our business stronger and more innovative.
+We strive to develop a diverse pipeline of talent and give our employees opportunities to learn and develop, stay challenged, take on new roles and adopt greater responsibility.
+We know our current and prospective employees expect a path to new opportunities that rewards them for their performance and value contribution.
+Offering our employees challenging work that tests and builds their capabilities not only sets them up for success, it makes our business stronger and more innovative.

 We strive to develop a diverse pipeline of talent and provide employees with opportunities to learn, grow and take on greater responsibility.

-Many of our people stay at the company or come back because of the opportunities and range of roles that our brands and business provide.
-It’s common for them to work for multiple brands and functions during their careers.
-Employees at the manager level and above average more than seven years with the company, and more than 16% of employees return for new challenges and opportunities.
+Many people stay at the company or return because of the opportunities and range of roles that our brands and business provide.
+It’s common for our employees to work for multiple brands and functions during their careers.
+Employees at the manager and higher levels average more than seven years with the company, and more than 16% of employees return for new challenges and opportunities.
 We launched a revamped careers site and a new careers blog, as well as an alumni program to connect past, current and future talent.

-Because we believe most growth happens on the job, we use a 70-20-10 model for career development that emphasizes learning through real work experiences and direct interactions with colleagues.
-Seventy percent of an employee’s learning and development takes place on the job and is built into their goals, and 20 percent occurs through mentorships and collaboration.
-Ten percent takes the form of courses or other formal training.
+Because we believe most growth happens on the job, we use a 70-20-10 model for career development that emphasizes learning through real work experiences.
+70% of an employee’s learning and development takes place on the job and is built into their goals, 20% occurs through mentorships and collaboration and 10% comes from courses or formal training.

-From onboarding new employees to grooming senior leadership, we offer employees a variety of training opportunities to support their personal growth and development.
-These range from online courses to in-person workshops and multi-day programs.
+We offer employees at all levels a variety of training opportunities , ranging from online courses to in-person workshops and multiday programs.
 A few examples of programs that improve our business by promoting employee learning and development include:

-- Retail Academy – a combination of classroom sessions, rotational training and business simulations designed to develop the skills to advance and navigate the increasingly complex and technology-driven retail space.
+- Retail Academy - This program combines classroom sessions, rotational training and business simulations designed to develop the skills employees need to advance and navigate the increasingly complex and technology-driven retail space.
 This includes a world-class Rotational Management Program (RMP) for high-potential entry-level talent being groomed to become future leaders of the company.

-We filled over 45 percent of open headquarters roles through internal hires in 2014.
-For upper field sales positions that manage our stores, over 75 percent of open positions went to existing employees.
+We filled the majority of open headquarters manager and above positions through internal hires in 2016.
+For store management positions, over 49 percent of open positions went to existing employees.
 Most store associates are new hires.